Dave Hoffmeyer

-Dave Hoffmeyer (born May 31, 1955), is a retired American soccer midfielder who played professionally in the North American Soccer League and Major Indoor Soccer League.
+Dave Hoffmeyer (born May 31, 1955) is an American retired soccer midfielder who played professionally in the North American Soccer League and Major Indoor Soccer League.

 Hoffmeyer attended the University of Akron, playing on the school's soccer team from 1974 to 1977.
 In 1978, he signed with the Detroit Express of the North American Soccer League before moving indoors with the Pittsburgh Spirit of the Major Indoor Soccer League in the fall of 1978.